-1. Possession, sale, or use of alcohol or other illegal substances.

-- 2. Possession, sale, or use of tobacco products. - 3.
+- 1. Possession, sale, or use of alcohol or other illegal substances. - 2.
+Possession, sale, or use of tobacco/vaping products. - 3.
 Possession or use of weapons. - 4.
 Fighting or assault. - 5.
 Harassment, threats and/or intimidation of students or staff. - 6.
 Refusal of a reasonable request by an administrator, teacher or staff member and/or disrespect to any staff member. - 7.
 Vandalism, arson, or the use of incendiary devises of any type. - 8.
-Cheating on assignments, tests, or forging documents. - 9.
-Stealing personal property or school property. - 10.
-Use of vulgar, suggestive, or inappropriate language and/or gestures. - 11.
-Use of symbols, dress, or gestures supporting gangs, Satanism or other antisocial behavior. - 12.
-Use of pornography.
+Cheating on assignments, tests, or forging documents.